 - To make the crumbles for the top, put cookies in a plastic bag and seal tightly.
 Pound with the back of a spoon or rolling pin until the cookies crumble.

-You can use other fruits, but blueberries hold up nicely when mixed with jam.
-Fragile fruit like raspberries or strawberries may disintegrate when mixed.
-If you use those, it's best not to mix them with jam.
+Yes, you can use other fruits, but fresh blueberries hold up nicely when mixed with jam.
+Fragile fruit like raspberries may disintegrate when mixed.
+If using those, it's best not to mix with jam.

 Blueberry Cheesecake Cupcakes will be your new favorite dessert.
 If you're planning a celebration, these additional treats will get the party started!